We may earn money or products from the companies mentioned in this post. Merci!

 I’ll admit it.
 I misspoke.
 The final step to the soup making was not as quick and simple as I anticipated.
 But I was multi-tasking.
 The soup base was set to “slow-cook” while I shredded the lobster meat.

 The two chicken lobsters yielded more meat than I anticipated (see the pic below) but not enough for hearty helpings of bisque.
 Soup was a welcome meal yesterday as the high temperature for the day was barely 18 degrees with a wicked windchill factor.

-The Pinterest pin was definitely a teaser for what is a scrumptious and simple lobster bisque recipe.
+The Pinterest pin is definitely a teaser for a scrumptious and simple lobster bisque recipe.
 I started early this morning breaking apart 2 lobsters in to tail, claws and legs.

 2 chicken lobsters (1 to 1 1/4 lbs each) $$; want more meat?
 Add 2 container of Maine lobster meat (chopped fine) $$